 How it Works

-- High school students can enroll in UVM courses online, on campus, and during the summer or academic year
+- High school students can enroll in UVM courses online during the summer or academic year

 - We offer more than 100 courses in the areas of English, languages, math, science, and the arts